William Bentinck (Royal Navy officer)

-Vice-admiral William Bentinck, FRS (17 June 1764 – 21 February 1813) was an officer in the Royal Navy and during the years 1798–1802 Governor of St. Vincent and the Grenadines.
-He rose to the rank of vice-admiral of the blue during his long career in the navy.
+Vice-Admiral William Bentinck FRS (17 June 1764 – 21 February 1813) was a Royal Navy officer and colonial administrator who served as the governor of Saint Vincent from 1798 to 1802.
+During his long career in the navy, he eventually rose to the rank of Vice-Admiral of the Blue.

 Family

 His father was John Bentinck, a captain in the navy, and his mother was Renira van Tuyll van Serooskerken.
 John's mother and thus William's grandmother was Charlotte Sophie of Aldenburg, the ruler of Aldenburg 1738–1748.
 She was the cousin to the mother of Catherine the Great and had good connections to the Russian court.
 Probably William also had a good relation with Duke George of Oldenburg who was referred to as a prince in Russia.

 He married Frances Augusta Pierrepont in 1802 and together they had eight children, but only four survived to adult age.
 His oldest son George Bentinck (1803–1886) became an MP.